-d.
+e.
 TB test interpretation

-All PPD tests and FDA-approved blood assays for TB must be administered, read, and interpreted in accordance with current Centers for Disease Control and Prevention e.
-Additional testing f.
+All PPD tests and FDA-approved blood assays for TB must be administered, read, and interpreted in accordance with current Centers for Disease Control and Prevention f.
+Additional testing g.
 Management of positive tests

 (CDC) guidelines and should be performed by trained personnel at a Rutgers Student Health Service, other Rutgers site, or Rutgers-approved site.